inwinstack/ckad-training/javier-carnero/session-01/exercise-02/README.md

 ## How to run

 With *kubectl configured*, do `./command.bash` to start the app.
-The script will print the URL to access wordpress: _http://kubernetes:31234_
+The script will print the URL to access wordpress.

 ## After set-up